CERT-Polska/ursadb/docs/datasets.md

 **TL;DR:** Every dataset represents a collection of indexed files.
 Datasets can be tagged and merged.
 Avoid too small datasets (<1000 files) or too many datasets (>100).

-Internally all files are indexed by ursadb and stored in datasets.
+Internally ursadb keeps track of all indexed files using datasets.

-Dataset is a collection of one or more indexes (read also about [index types](./indextypes.md)) It's the smallest collection of files ursadb understands, and most commands work on one or more datasets.
+Dataset is a collection of one or more indexes (read also about [index types](./indextypes.md)).
+It's the smallest collection of files ursadb understands, and most commands work on one or more datasets.
 For example, it's easy to remove a dataset from ursadb with `dataset "dataset_id" drop` command, but removing a single file from